zwbetz-gh/nightwatchjs-template/README.md

     - Set whether to run in parallel mode
     - If using parallel mode, set how many workers to use
     - Set extra WebDriver args
-    - If you don't want to use the one specified in `package.json`, set the ChromeDriver path
-    - If you don't want to use the one specified in `package.json`, set the GeckoDriver path
+    - If you don't want to use the one specified in `package.json`, set the GeckoDriver or ChromeDriver path

 ## Table of Contents